openxc/rearview-camera/backupcam/README.md

 vehicle data.
 The app monitors two pieces of data: the gear position of the transmission and the angle of the steering wheel.

-By monitoring the gear position data, the application can respond in such a way that mimics the Ford built in backup camera.
 If the tablet has been restarted or launched manually (we recommend the restart), the app will respond to the vehicle being put in reverse.
 When the vehicle is put in reverse, the application will launch and show the video feed from the attached USB camera.
 If installed correctly, the user will see what is behind the vehicle.
 In order to make use of the camera simpler and require less active thought from the user, the application mirrors the camera feed such that an object on the right side behind the vehicle will appear on the right side of the tablets screen, despite the fact that the rear-facing camera "sees" that the object is on its left.